ALERT: Terror Attack On London Bridge Using White Van And Knives | John Hawkins' Right Wing News

 - Comment Now 0

-The Manchester suicide bomber attacked a jammed-packed concert that had the effect of taking 22 lives and injuring more than 100 more than 100.
+The Manchester suicide bomber attacked a jammed-packed concert that had the effect of taking 22 lives and injuring more than 100.
 Now it’s been reported that a van smashed through a crowd of people walking across London Bridge Saturday night.
-First reports show that the inhabitants then stopped, got out, and ran towards pedestrians while stabbing as many as they could.
+First reports show that the inhabitants then stopped, got out and ran towards pedestrians while stabbing as many as they could.

 “A white van driver came speeding – probably about 50mph – veered of the road into the crowds of people who were walking along the pavement.”